Give Back in Treecember with Bulk Christmas Tree Recycling

 It’s worth noting that the Treecember campaign isn’t just for Christmas tree recycling.
 We’re planting a tree for every order this season – no matter what CheckSammy service you order.

 So, what does Christmas tree recycling entail?
 How can you set up a bulk Christmas tree recycling program for your multi-family property or business?
-Here’s everything else you need to know about recycling your Christmas trees this holiday season.
+Here’s everything you need to know about recycling your Christmas trees this holiday season.

 How to Recycle Christmas Trees